 1. I got some new bolts because the mounting nuts in the new seat are bigger than the ones in the old seat.
 The bolts for the new seat are 3/8 x 16 x 3/4" long.
 (The old ones were 5/16 x 18 x 3/4" .)
 I also bought new flat washers and tooth washers for the new bolts.
 (The store was out of split washers.)

-2. My original plan
+2. My original

-in the mounting plate.
-However, the mounting plate on the seat
+plan was to drill new holes in the mounting plate.
+However, the mounting plate

-is 3/16" steel which is difficult to work using common tools, so I went
+on the seat mechanism is 3/16" steel which is difficult to work using

-with Plan B which was to enlarge one of the center holes and mount the
+common tools, so I went with Plan B which was to enlarge one of the center

-new seat with just the two center holes.
-I did this by drilling an 1/8"
+holes and mount the new seat with just the two center holes.
+I did this by

-elliptical enlarged
+resulting elliptical enlarged hole.

 3. In the old seat, the captive mounting nuts appear to be epoxied to the inside bottom surface of the seat and they extend a small distance beyond the bottom side.
 It appears to be designed to use mounting holes that are large enough to accommodate the nuts and the area immediately around it so that the remaining surface of the seat is supported by whatever it is mounted on.
 Otherwise, the seat and its occupant are supported solely by the mounting nuts which, under load, could possibly pop out.
 In any event it would place a great deal of stress around the nuts instead of it being evenly distributed around the larger seat surface.